Highway Hypnosis & Velocitation: Know The Dangers & Prevention RoutinesUpdated Dec. 14, 2020

 A driver’s chances of being involved in an accident or collision are significantly greater when they are experiencing highway hypnosis.
 In this state, it is impossible to be fully focused and engaged with the task of driving.
 With your conscious mind elsewhere, any hazardous situations or changes to the driving environment which occur are likely to go unnoticed.

 What causes highway hypnosis?

 Highway hypnosis can set in during long, boring or familiar journeys, or while driving on an especially monotonous stretch of road.
 The driver effectively becomes “hypnotized” by the sound of the engine and the lane-divider markings as they pass.
-Driving while effected by highway hypnosis is somewhat like driving on “autopilot”.
+Driving while affected by highway hypnosis is somewhat like driving on “autopilot”.
 The condition of the driver and the difficulty of the driving task also play a part in the development of highway hypnosis.